devkev/online-usb-storage/README.md

 This guide explains how to setup a Raspberry Pi Zero W for as a kind of "online USB drive" --- that is, a device which appears like a regular USB stick/thumb drive ("USB removable mass storage device"), but where files saved onto it are accessable via the network.

-I use this with a non-network-enabled scanner, so that it can save the scanned files onto (what it believes is) a USB storage device, and I can then easily access them without needing to unplug/replug an actual USB drive to transfer them to my computer.
+I use this with a non-network-enabled scanner, so that it can save the scanned files onto (what it believes is) a USB storage device, and I (and others) can then easily access them without needing to unplug/replug an actual USB drive to transfer them to a computer.

 It supports being permanently plugged into such a device (the "target device").
 Files are saved into different directories for each (pre-configured) potential user of the system, who can then access those files via `rsync`.
+Files saved into the top-level root directory are treated as though they were saved into the default user's directory (which is the first user listed in the `users` config file).

 Setup
 ------